ClickCease Location Based Marketing: Driving Local Conversions | Mediatool

 1. Geotargeting

-Geotargeting focuses on delivering content or ads to customers within a specific area.
-This successful marketing strategy is often employed to engage local consumers or those within a certain radius of a business, such as a nearby store or shopping mall.
-It’s a cornerstone of hyperlocal marketing, using location-based technology to enhance the customer experience.
+Geotargeting is about sending content or ads to customers in a specific location.
+This technique is key for engaging local consumers or those within a certain area, like near a store or shopping center.
+It’s essential for hyperlocal marketing, which uses location-based technology to improve the customer experience.

 2. Geofencing